guettli/desktop-tips-and-tricks/README.md

 * Ctrl + Shift + j: Open Developer Tools
 * F11: Turn full-screen mode on or off
 * Ctrl and +: Make everything on the page bigger
+* Ctrl-l: Jump to the address bar (for searching a term or going to a previous page)

 The third (pinned) tab is the mail app.
 I can start to compose a new mail with ctr + 3, "c".